Stvchm9703/nlp-a3-group-project/README.md

 ## Models
 The following NER models are included in the comparison:
 1. BiLSTM-CRF
-2. Transformers (e.g., BERT)
+2. Transformers based classifier
-3. SpaCy
+3. BERT
-4. AllenNLP
-5. Flair

 ## Comparison Report
 The comparison report will cover the following aspects for each model: